nolyme/oly/packages/oly-react/docs/Routing.md

 #### Redirection

-You can use a "REPLACE" inside a resolve.
-This act like a real redirection.
+When a resolve returns a promise of Transition(type=REPLACE), oly creates a redirection.

 ```ts
 class MyController {